HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 #### Content-Language Meta Tag and HTTP Headers

-When analyzing the `content-language` usage and values, whether by implementing it as a meta tag in the HTML head or in the HTTP headers it was found that only 8.5% of the mobile home pages and 9.05% of the desktop ones were specifying it in the HTTP headers.
-Even fewer websites are specifying their language or country with the `content-language` tag in the HTML head, with only 3.63% of mobile home pages and 3.59% of desktop ones featuring the tag.
+When analyzing the `content-language` usage and values, whether by implementing it as a meta tag in the HTML head or in the HTTP headers it was found that only 8.5% of the mobile pages and 9.05% of the desktop ones were specifying it in the HTTP headers.
+Even fewer websites are specifying their language or country with the `content-language` tag in the HTML head, with only 3.63% of mobile pages and 3.59% of desktop ones featuring the tag.

 From a language and country value perspective, it was found that the most popular ones are English (en) and English for the US (`en-us`) that are the ones being specified the most both in the content-language meta-tag and in the HTTP headers.

-In the case of English (`en`) it was identified that 4.34% of the desktop and 3.69% of the mobile home pages were specifying it in the HTTP headers and 0.55% of the desktop and 0.48% of the mobile home pages were doing it so via the "content-language" meta tag in the HTML head.
+In the case of English (`en`) it was identified that 4.34% of the desktop and 3.69% of the mobile pages were specifying it in the HTTP headers and 0.55% of the desktop and 0.48% of the mobile pages were doing it so via the "content-language" meta tag in the HTML head.

-For English for the US (`en-us`), the second most popular value, it was found that only 1.77% of mobile home pages and 1.7% of desktop ones were specifying it in the HTTP headers and 0.3% of the mobile home pages and 0.36% desktop ones were doing it so in the HTML.
+For English for the US (`en-us`), the second most popular value, it was found that only 1.77% of mobile pages and 1.7% of desktop ones were specifying it in the HTTP headers and 0.3% of the mobile pages and 0.36% desktop ones were doing it so in the HTML.

 The rest of the most popular language and country values can be seen in the tables below.